TauseefMalik/ng-pseudoTranslate/README.md

-# ng-pseudolocalize
+# ng-pseudoTranslate
-Angular pipe to pseudo-localize html text
+Angular pipe to pseudo-translate html text

 This angular pipe can be used to pseudo-translate the text content to visualize any clippings or messed-up user interface components